 Pursuant to Md.
-Rule 14-209.1 and Real Property article §7-105.1, a home owner is entitled to mediation if the property is "owner occupied."
-A mediation request must be filed no later than 25 days after the service of the Order to Docket (if part of the Order to Docket or Complaint) or after mailing the Final Loss Mitigation Affidavit (FLMA), and accompanied by a \$50.00 filing fee, unless the fee is waived.
-Mediation occurs within 60 days after transmittal of the request for mediation.
-Mediation is conducted by the Office of Administrative Hearings (OAH).
-The Administrative Law Judge submits a report to the Court after mediation.
-The Court either stays the sale for a specific period of time pursuant to a mediation agreement or permits the sale to go forward if no agreement is reached.
+Rule 14-209.1 and Real Property Article §7-105.1, a homeowner may be entitled to mediation if the property is "owner occupied."
+A mediation request must be filed no later than 25 days after the service of the Order to Docket (if the Final Loss Mitigation Affidavit (FLMA) is part of the Order to Docket or Complaint) or the FLMA is mailed, and accompanied by a \$50.00 filing fee, unless the fee is waived.
+Mediation occurs within 60 days after transmittal of the request and is conducted by an Administrative Law Judge at the Office of Administrative Hearings (OAH).
+After mediation, the Administrative Law Judge submits a report to the Court notifying whether the parties reached an agreement.
+There is signage at the OAH advising the homeowner that a Motion to Stay Sale or Dismiss Action, pursuant to Md.
+Rule 14-211, must be filed within 15 days if the case was not resolved or settled.